Policy 5127 - Graduation Ceremonies & Activities

 The Superintendent or designee may require graduating students to wear ceremonial attire, such as cap and gown, at the ceremony.

-However, any graduating student who has completed basic training and is an active member of any branch of the United States Armed Forces may, at his/her option, wear his/her military dress uniform at the ceremony.
+However, any graduating student who has completed basic training and is an active member of any branch of the United States Armed Forces may, wear their military dress uniform at the ceremony.

 Invocations and/or benedictions shall not be included in graduation ceremonies.
 Ceremonies or programs involving prayer for graduates may not be sponsored by the school or district.